-8.1.
-Since, at the time of writing the SDNPA owns no land except the South Downs Centre in Midhurst (albeit work is underway to acquire the Seven Sisters Country Park), a 'Call for Nature Sites' is being proposed - adapting the well-proven planning mechanisms for identifying housing sites.
+- 8.1 Since the SDNPA owns no land outside SSCP, a 'Call for Nature Sites' is being proposed adapting the well-proven planning mechanisms for identifying housing sites.
 This would identify sites which have the potential to deliver nature recovery, and match these to suitable support mechanisms.
-These include new philanthropic funding (via the "South Downs Nature Recovery Campaign "#ReNature" /South Downs National Park Trust), Biodiversity Net Gain (BNG) payments through the planning system (see below), farm support schemes (including FiPL and the former ELM), and corporate green financing, nitrate or carbon offsets.

-- 8.2.
-Land managers across the National Park would be invited to put forward sites and project at any scale or stage of development.
+These include new philanthropic funding (via the campaign/SD Trust), Biodiversity Net Gain payments through the planning system (see below), farm support schemes (including FiPL and the former ELM), and corporate green financing, nitrate or carbon offsets. - 8.2 Land managers across the National Park would be invited to put forward sites and project at any scale or stage of development.
 The SDNPA would then provide: - Specialist expertise to guide and develop projects - A 'matchmaker/broker' role to connect projects with one or more funding opportunities.